Reading time: 5 min.

 Dr Ahmad Moussa (FRCS)

 The first month after a hair transplant shows some dramatic changes in your hairline.
 First, there’ll be some swelling, bleeding, and oozing (pillow protectors at the ready).
 After this, the grafts will start to heal over, creating crusts and scabs across your hairline.
-The grafts then start to grow — but before you start to see too much success, they’ll fall out.
+The transplanted hairs in your grafts will then start to grow but before you start to see too much success, they’ll fall out.
+Don’t panic.
+This is a perfectly normal part of the healing process.

 Hair transplant photos after 1 month